January 29, 2023

 Thankfully, those who followed Jesus, then and now, have had some inkling of the blessing that comes from hearing these words and practicing them.
 Their lives inspire us to do the same.

-Historical background information in this post is drawn primarily from Social-Science Commentary on the Synoptic Gospels, see link below, pages 40-41.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Synoptic Gospels, pages 40-41; and the writings of Amy-Jill Levine, et. al. See below.

 Matthew 5:1-12 (NRSV)